Ever been called a big, bad meanie for sharing Truth publicly?

 This chapter is regularly deployed to make the case that position x is something that a person should be willing to set aside for the sake of unity and love.

-Position tends to be subjected to this standard arbitrarily and inconsistently.
+Position x tends to be subjected to this standard arbitrarily and inconsistently.
 The same standard of “setting aside a position for the sake of love and unity” tends not to be applied to the views held by those making the demand of silence from others for unity’s sake.
 Their positions are beyond that.

 Frequently, those making this demand for silence in the name of unity are no longer even able to recognize their positions as positions.
 Their positions simply are reality.
 They are truth.